jenkinsci/pipeline-plugin/TUTORIAL.md

 Finished: SUCCESS
 ```

+## Flow scripts explained

+A workflow is a Groovy script which tells Jenkins what to do when your flow is run.
+If you are not familiar with Groovy, it is a scripting-friendly language related to Java ([documentation](http://groovy-lang.org/documentation.html)).
+You do not need to know much general Groovy to use Workflow; relevant bits of syntax will be introduced as needed.

+For this example, it suffices to know that `echo` is a _step_: a function defined in a Jenkins plugin and made available to all workflows.
+Groovy functions can use a C/Java-like syntax:

+    echo("hello from Workflow");

+but you can also drop the semicolon (`;`), drop the parentheses (`(` and `)`), and use single quotes (`'`) instead of double (`"`) if you do not need to perform variable substitutions.

 # A simple flow

 So now let us do something useful, but no more complex than what you could do with a freestyle project.